 5. Lenders or lending agencies to whom a student has applied for financial aid, as may be necessary for such purposes.
 Directors of medical education requiring information for internship recommendations must submit a written request to the Registrar’s Office.

 An official request by the student is required for each transcript.
-Transcripts will not be issued to, or on behalf of, any student or graduate who has delinquent financial obligations to the University.
+Based on certain conditions, transcripts may be withheld from issuance to, or on behalf of, students or graduates who have delinquent financial obligations to the University.
 The Registrar’s Office maintains student records, including transcripts, permanently.
 Additional information regarding submitting a request is available on the Registrar’s webpage.

 Additional information regarding access to student records is included in the Student Handbook.